An electrical injury is damage to the skin or internal organs when a person comes into direct contact with an electrical current.

-Stay at least 20 feet (6 meters) away from a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.
+- DO NOT get within 20 feet (6 meters) of a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.

-- After the power is shut off, do NOT move the person unless there is a risk of fire or explosion.
+- After the power is shut off, DO NOT move the person unless there is an ongoing risk, such as a fire or explosion.

 When to Contact a Medical Professional